Kawa-oneechan/icons/readme.md

 * `progman` is much like `moricons`, named the same way
 * `sierra` is a collection of icon files that came with various Sierra On-Line adventure games.
 * `tabworks` is some dumb utility that Foone came across that's also in the bot's corpus.
+* `vb` is the collection of sample icons from Visual Basic 3.
 * The *other* icons are...
   * A dumb idea I had when I spotted Program Manager on the bot and had Avengers on the brain.
   * A better take on Grover from Sesame Street because the one in `iconlib` pissed me off.